sevagh/pitch-detection/README.md

 MPM performs best on guitar sounds - see [Pitcha](https://github.com/sevagh/Pitcha) and [mcleod-pitch-method](https://github.com/sevagh/mcleod-pitch-method), two of my projects which use the MPM. **I strongly recommend using the MPM for any musical instrument pitch detection project**.
 A problem with the MPM is the low pitch cutoff.

-### Dependency - libxcorr

-I refactored the autocorrelation and MPM implementations to leverage [my fork of libxcorr](https://github.com/sevagh/libxcorr).

-This allows for some speed gains when using FFT cross-correlation in MPM.
-The algorithm that still doesn't use libxcorr is YIN, this is a work-in-progress.

 ### Deprecating Goertzel/DFT

 In previous commits you can view Goertzel and DFT for posterity, but these are not pitch detection algorithms per se so I removed them.